Corporate Governance

 該当

-• Mr. Kazuhiko Hayashi has experience in demonstrating leadership as the person in charge of development and design at the Toyota Group and possesses abundant experience and high degree of insight into corporate management gained during his tenure in prominent positions at the Sumitomo Electric Industries Group.
-Based on the above, the Company has judged that he would help further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company from research and development standpoint, given the nature of the Company’s business as a development-type manufacturer.
-There are no material transactions between the Company and Sumitomo Electric Industries, Ltd., Sumitomo Wiring Systems, Ltd., and AutoNetworks Technologies.
-Ltd., where he was an Executive Officer until 2017.
+• Mr. Kazuhiko Hayashi has leadership experience as the person in charge of development and design at the Toyota Group and possesses abundant experience and a high degree of insight into corporate management gained during his tenure in prominent positions at the Sumitomo Electric Industries Group.
+The Company assesses that he has been helping further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company from a research and development standpoint, given the nature of the Company’s business as a development-type manufacturer.
+There are no material transactions between the Company and Sumitomo Electric Industries, Ltd., Sumitomo Wiring Systems, Ltd., or AutoNetworks Technologies, Ltd., where he was an executive officer until 2017.

 • (Designation as an Independent Director)

-Mr. Hayashi is designated and filed as an Independent Director because he does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company determined that there is no risk of a conflict of interest between him and ordinary shareholders.
+Mr. Hayashi is designated and filed as an independent officer because he does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company has determined that there is no risk of a conflict of interest between him and ordinary shareholders.

 Kaeko Kitamoto

-• As a certified public accountant at EY Ernst & Young ShinNihon LLC, Ms. Kaeko Kitamoto has been involved in the accounting audits of various listed companies and has served as a partner and managing director of that firm, giving her a wealth of experience and deep insight into financial accounting.
-She is also a member of the Electricity and Gas Market Surveillance Commission, Ministry of Economy, Trade and Industry, and has expertise in CO2 reduction and the introduction of renewable energy.
-Based on the above, the Company concluded that she would help further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company and sustainability initiatives, including climate change and diversity, equity, and inclusion.
-There are no material transactions between the Company and EY Ernst & Young ShinNihon LLC, where she served as an auditor.
-There are also no material transactions between the Company and the Electricity and Gas Market Surveillance Commission, Ministry of Economy, Trade and Industry.
+• As a certified public accountant at Ernst & Young ShinNihon LLC, Ms. Kaeko Kitamoto has been involved in the accounting audits of various listed companies and has served as a partner and managing director of that firm, giving her a wealth of experience and deep insight into financial accounting.
+She is currently also a member of the Electricity and Gas Market Surveillance Commission of the Ministry of Economy, Trade and Industry, and has expertise in CO2 reduction and the introduction of renewable energy.
+Based on the above, the Company concluded that she has been helping further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company and sustainability initiatives, including climate change and diversity, equity, and inclusion.
+There are no material transactions between the Company and Ernst & Young ShinNihon, where she served as an auditor.
+Although she currently serves as a member of the Electricity and Gas Market Surveillance Commission of the Ministry of Economy, Trade and Industry, and as an outside corporate auditor at Daikin Industries, Ltd., there are no material transactions between the Company and the Electricity and Gas Market Surveillance Commission or Daikin Industries.

 • (Designation as an Independent Director)

-Mrs. Kitamoto is designated and filed as an Independent Director because she does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company determined that there is no risk of a conflict of interest between her and ordinary shareholders.
+Ms. Kitamoto is designated and filed as an independent officer because she does not fall under any of the criteria for independence set forth by the Tokyo Stock Exchange and has a high degree of independence, and the Company has determined that there is no risk of a conflict of interest between her and ordinary shareholders.

 2. Outside Auditors